 - Swimming helps: Most people believe that swimming in the last days of pregnancy could relieve pelvic pain.
 When you swim, your legs and pelvic muscles are exercised, which reduces the pain in the pelvis and the chances of a lightning crotch.

 - Chiropractic treatments: A professional chiropractor will adjust the spine to help you get relief from the pressure brought on by compressed nerves in the pelvic region.
-They may also use a technique called myofascial release to normalize the trigger points that cause nerve compression, thereby correcting the imbalance in the pelvic region and reducing the frequency of lightning crotch (6).
+They may also use a technique called myofascial releaseiXA therapeutic technique that uses gentle pressure to stretch and release tight muscles, improving flexibility and reducing pain to normalize the trigger points that cause nerve compression, thereby correcting the imbalance in the pelvic region and reducing the frequency of lightning crotch (6).

 - Acupuncture and acupressure: These techniques are useful in releasing any muscle or nerve pain (7).
 A qualified practitioner might help you in releasing the nerve points which are causing lightning crotch.